Managing Gems with Bundler: Gemfile, Install, and Update

 Make it a habit.
 CI pipelines should always use bundle exec.
 Don’t rely on PATH manipulation that might load system gems.

 Bundler is essential to Ruby development.
-Master these fundamentals — Gemfile syntax, installation, Gemfile.lock management, and the core commands — and you’ll avoid the dependency problems that frustrate many developers.
-Start with constrained versions in your Gemfile, always commit Gemfile.lock, and use bundle exec for running any gem command.
+Master these fundamentals: Gemfile syntax, installation, Gemfile.lock management, and the core commands, and you’ll avoid the dependency conflicts that frustrate many developers.
+Managing gems with Bundler is a skill that compounds: once you internalize the lock-and-execute workflow, you can focus on writing code instead of debugging version mismatches.
+Start with constrained versions in your Gemfile, always commit Gemfile.lock, run bundle exec for every gem command, and managing gems becomes a background habit rather than a daily frustration.